Tech Tools

 Most tools are optimally used via Command-Line Interface, so familiarity with your system's console or terminal is recommended.

 Nix is a powerful package manager and system configuration tool that enables reproducible, declarative, and reliable environments.
-Devenv, built on top of Nix, simplifies development environment creation.
-Free Your Tech uses these tools to ensure consistent development environments across all contributors and to streamline project setup.
+Free Your Tech uses it to ensure consistent development environments across all contributors and to streamline project setup.

 Setup

 Running NixOS provides the best experience, though it works well on other Linux distributions, macOS, and WSL2 (Windows).
-Follow the instructions here to install Nix and devenv.
-To install devenv with Flakes (required), configure Nix beforehand:
+We recommend the community implementation Lix, follow the instructions here to install it.

 Resources